Read time: 9 minutes

 The topic showing the greatest decline in popularity is:

-- Disaster recovery-as-a-service with a 10% MoM decrease
+- Edge computing with a 10% MoM decrease

 What do these insights mean for your content strategy?